EMODnet/EMODnet-Biology-Biomass-Weighted-Fish-Functional-Feeding-Traits-for-the-Northeast-Atlantic-1997-2020/README.md

 This product should be cited as:

-{{Thompson, M.S.A.
+Thompson, M.S.A.
 (2025).
 Biomass-Weighted Fish Functional Feeding Traits for the Northeast Atlantic (1997-2020).
-Integrated data products created under the European Marine Observation Data Network (EMODnet) Biology project CINEA/EMFAF/2022/3.5.2/SI2.895681, funded by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund.}}
+Integrated data products created under the European Marine Observation Data Network (EMODnet) Biology project CINEA/EMFAF/2022/3.5.2/SI2.895681, funded by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund.

 Available to download in: